 In respect of the issues above, clarification has been sought in respect of how these matters are proposed to be addressed.
 The scheme design is focussed on inclusivity and creating public spaces that are inviting and safe to use/occupy at all times of the day, with the overall objective of encouraging people into the development.
 To this end, the central courtyard is comprised of two main open spaces with visual connections throughout the site, which offer flexibility for events/performance, whilst ancillary spaces and connecting routes are designed to maximise visual surveillance.
 A scheme of artificial lighting is proposed to create spaces that feel safe and welcoming - JHP Plans identify the locations of proposed light fittings.
 There will also be a site wide CCTV strategy in place to maximise surveillance throughout the development.
 The riverside area is intended to be a space for public access to active ground/ lower ground floor spaces, and as such needs to remain open for commercial reasons as well as making the scheme feel like a new part of Stockport.
 A fully integrated external lighting scheme is proposed, which will include suitable artificial lighting provision to the riverfront area, together with associated primary access routes, to permit safe access as a minimum.
-These plans can be seen on JHP drawings and lux calculations.
-This will be supplemented with feature lighting to celebrate key architectural elements and guide visitors around the scheme.
+Details would be subject of a planning condition if planning permission is granted.